ianandersonlol/explaintome/README.md

 # ExplainToMe

-`explaintome.py` is a Python script that uses the OpenAI GPT-3.5-Turbo API to generate an explanation of predominantly python code, but can do anything that chatGPT can.
+`explaintome.py` is a Python script that uses the OpenAI GPT-3.5-Turbo API to generate an explanation of the code.
 It reads code from a file provided as a command line argument, sends that code to the OpenAI API, and prints the generated explanation.

 ## Requirements